timenoe/Terraria-RetroAchievements/README.md

 Terraria tModLoader mod that integrates Terraria with RetroAchievements, a website to earn and track achievements in classic games.

 Login to RetroAchievements using the chat command: `/ra login <user> <pass>`.
+Once you enter a world, you can open the chat prompt by typing `Enter`.
 If you don't already have a RetroAchievements account, you can create one for free at RetroAchievements.org.

-If applicable, reset all previously earned local in-game achievements at the start of a new playthrough using the chat command: `/cheevos reset all`.
+**If applicable, reset all previously earned local in-game achievements at the start of a new playthrough using the chat command: `/cheevos reset all`.**

 ## New Chat Commands
 - `/cheevos reset all` - Reset all local in-game achievements